 A longtime newspaper reporter, Anita heads up the foundation and works as a family advocate.
 She continues to write, photograph and design publications as a freelancer, and leads parent workshops on adult housing.

-Kelly T. Perkins Kelly T. Perkins, director
+Kelly T. Perkins Kelly T. Perkins, treasurer and director

 Kelly, who owns Echo Ridge Farm, a horse farm in Lee, N.H., also works in commercial construction.
 She is the daughter of Katydid’s founder.